-Income levels in Sharon represent a median income per return similar to the State average.
-According to the U.S. Census Bureau's American Community Survey 5-year estimates, the 2020 median household income in Sharon was \$63,571, compared to the statewide median household income of \$63,447.
+Income levels in Sharon represent a median income per household similar to the State median and higher than that of Windsor County.
+According to the U.S. Census Bureau's American Community Survey 5-year estimates, the 2020 median household income in Sharon was \$63,571, compared to the county median of \$61,503 and statewide median of \$63,447.